 There is no doubt that the Scribes knew their material and were good teachers.
 They were the experts and knew all about the law.
 But Jesus is the author and source of the law and the prophets.
 He was the fulfillment of all that was hoped for by Israel.
 He is the fulfillment of the law.
-And he was anointed by the Holy Spirit.
+He was anointed by the Holy Spirit.
 At his baptism the Holy Spirit descended in and upon him.
 His teaching was with authority.

-When Jesus called his disciples, Simon and Andrew, James and John, Jesus spoke and immediately they followed him.
+When Jesus called his disciples, Simon and Andrew, James and John, Jesus spoke and immediately they followed Him.

-If you're hearing echoes of Genesis - God said; "let there be light and there was light," you are correct.
+If you're hearing echoes of Genesis - God said, "let there be light and there was light", you are correct.

 Jesus taught in the Synagogue and immediately the people there heard a difference, a power, an authority that they are not used to hearing.
 They were astounded.
 Consider deeply this man Jesus, that when he spoke, everyone in the room heard something new; the living Word spoken with authority.

 Just then, there was a man with an unclean spirit in the Synagogue.
-The crowd, first astounded at Jesus' teaching, was now upset; a man with an unclean spirit, in the synagogue.
+The crowd, first astounded at Jesus' teaching, was now upset, a man with an unclean spirit, in the synagogue.
 What does Jesus do when confronted with evil?

 Powers vie for control over our world - principalities and powers contend for influence and domination.
 We know the real presence of evil that destroys lives, destroys our city, evil that is greater than any one person, evil that causes poverty, pain, suffering, brokenness in homes and families.

 We look out our doors and see pollution, homelessness, we hear the cries of people hurting and hurtful, we know of crimes here and in every place.
+We have seen the terrifying consequences and inhumane regimes in our world when evil forces are unleashed.